- What you’ll learn

 Real-time collaboration

 Unlike the Excel desk booking tool, where updates need to be manually saved and shared, Google Sheets automatically saves every change as it happens.
 Everyone always has the latest version, reducing errors or outdated information.
-Team members can book desks simultaneously without worrying about conflicts or overwriting someone else’s work, making the whole booking process faster and smoother.
+Team members can book desks simultaneously without worrying about conflicts or overwriting someone else’s work.
+Google Sheets webhook integrations can also trigger automated alerts when bookings are made.

 Free hot desk booking system Excel limitations

-While setting up a manual hot desk booking system in Excel or Google Sheets is relatively easy, it has some major limitations:
+Setting up a manual hot desk booking system in Excel or Google Sheets is relatively easy, but the challenges start when more people begin using it:

 Should you use a hot desk booking template?

-A hot desk booking template is a great option for small teams or businesses that need a simple way to manage shared desks.
-If your office has just a few desks and team members don’t book them often, using a spreadsheet in Excel or Google Sheets can work well.
-It’s free, easy to set up, and lets employees check desk availability and reserve a spot without needing any complicated software.
+A hot desk booking template is a great option for smaller teams or businesses that need a simple way to manage shared desks.
+So, if you’re running a small office, startup, or coworking space with only a few shared desks, a using a spreadsheet in Excel or Google Sheets can be a perfectly reasonable solution.
+It’s free, familiar, and quick to set up.

 When managing desks in a hybrid workplace or a coworking space, there are three main options: using a hot desk booking system in Excel or Google Sheets, building your own desk booking system, or investing in third-party desk booking software.